Bridging GANs and Bayesian Neural Networks via Partial Stochasticity: Introduction

-The second insight comes from the analysis of the marginal likelihood of the probabilistic generative model underlying \gans.
-After defining the latent variables $\mbZ = \{ \mbz_i \}_{i=1, \ldots, N}$ associated with the training data $\mbX$, we can marginalize the latent variables out as $\int p(\mbX | \mbZ, \mbpsi) p(\mbZ) d\mbZ$ to obtain the marginal likelihood $p(\mbX | \mbpsi)$.
-However, the intractability of this objective prevents us from being able to optimize it with respect to $\mbpsi$.
-We show that the marginal likelihood can be expressed as the \kl divergence between $\pi(\mbx)$, the true generating distribution, and $p(\mbx | \mbpsi)$.
+In this paper, we show that this marginalized likelihood can be rewritten as the \kl divergence between $\pi(\mbx)$, the true generating distribution, and $p(\mbx | \mbpsi)$.
 We can then derive the objective of many popular \gans by replacing the \kl divergence with alternative matching objectives.
-Interestingly, computing many popular matching objectives requires the definition and optimization of a discriminator, which then becomes an accessory to the optimization strategy of \gans.
+Interestingly, computing many popular matching objectives requires the definition and optimization of a discriminator, which then becomes an accessory to \gans optimization.
 Another notable aspect is that the objective is designed so that it can be optimized using samples from $\pi(\mbx)$, that is, our training set $\mbX$, and samples from the model $p(\mbx | \mbpsi)$, which are easy to obtain.
 We can cast several \gans within our unified framework, and we report in particular on standard \gans \citep{Goodfellow14}, \fgans \citep{Nowozin16}, \wgans \citep{Arjovsky17}, and \mmdgans \citep{Dziugaite15,Li17}.

-The probabilistic view of \gans allows us to explain the success and limitations of \gans within the framework of Bayesian model selection.
-Marginal likelihood optimization has the desirable property of preventing overfitting, and it exposes the possibility of carrying out model selection. \gans enjoy these properties by targeting an objective that is a proxy of the marginal likelihood.
-However, in practice \gans can be too flexible.
-As a result, there exist many architectures capable of achieving a good match with $\pi(\mbx)$, and there is no control over the complexity of the model.
-In practice, we cannot expect the marginal likelihood alone to be useful in finding models with the right level of complexity for the data that we have.

-This realization motivates us to propose different ways to improve \gans by exploring the connection between Bayesian model selection, Occam's razor, minimum description length (low Kolmogorov complexity), and flat minima \citep{Solomonoff64,Hochreiter97,Schmidhuber95}.
-In particular, we study model regularization techniques that encourage the loss to become smoother \citep{Arjovsky17b,Roth17,Nagarajan17}, and we study ways to optimize parameters by guiding the optimization toward flat minima \citep{Hochreiter97,Foret21}.
-In the experiments, we explore these options to support the conclusion that solutions in flat regions are associated with good generalization in \gans.
-In all, this paper makes a step in the direction of understanding and improving \gans through Bayesian principles.
-The main contributions of this paper are as follows:
+Our analysis of \gans as \bnns with partial stochasticity reveals their limitations too. \gans effectively perform some form of maximum likelihood.
+Viewed through these lenses, it is clear that there is no intrinsic mechanism to control overfitting, and if the model is too flexible it can assign large values of $p(\mbX | \mbpsi)$ on the training data, which is undesirable.